5-3-2 Formation – Ultimate Coaching Guide (With Images)

 With five defenders across the back and three combative midfielders chasing and harrying the opposition in front of them, the formation can be a nightmare for any team to face.

-With two strikers upfront, the team should be able to fashion goalscoring opportunities, provided of course that they don't drop too deep.
+With two strikers upfront, the team should be able to fashion goalscoring opportunities from a variety of scenarios.